-Reminder: Your Branded Short Domain must be 15 characters or less, including the dot.
+Reminder: Your Custom Domain must be 15 characters or less, including the dot.

-Once you have purchased a BSD you’ll need to login into your bitly account and your BSD domain registrar site to set up your BSD with your bitly account.
+Once you have purchased a custom domain you’ll need to login into your Bitly account and your custom domain registrar site to set up your custom domain with your Bitly account.

 1) Setting your DNS Settings to Bitly’s IP

 The Domain Name System (DNS) is what allows a web browser to translate a domain to a website.
 You will need to tell DNS that your custom domain now should point to Bitly.